dilipthelip/ApacheKafka/README.md

 ![](https://github.com/dilipthelip/ApacheKafka/blob/master/images/kafka14.png)

 -	Consumer inquires zookeeper about which zookeeper owns which partition.
--	Once it gets the information it fetches the message from the appropriate partion in the topic which sits on a specific broker in a cluster.
+-	Once it gets the information it fetches the message from the appropriate partition in the topic which sits on a specific broker in a cluster.

 #### Disadvantages of more partitions: